notzastix/BlooketCheatTools/information.md

 Blooket uses Firebase for backend, therefore we use it to set values, using firebase.setVal, so it is pretty important<br>unless you want to use a variant of forceUpdate();

 # API
-Blooket's api is quite important, it is used for things like addTokens and autoAnswer<br>Now there is two diffrent ways to interact with the API,<br>1. jQuery<br>2.
-XML Requests
+Blooket's api is quite important, it is used for things like addTokens and autoAnswer<br>Now there is two diffrent ways to interact with the API,<br>1. [jQuery](https://api.jquery.com/)<br>2.
+[Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)<br>I personly prefer jQuery but jQuery has downsides for example, It is a new library to learn and it is hard to stably inject it into blooket, Because blooket doesnt use jquery and blocks unknown requests<br>We can really use it without pasting the entire code to the libray, Thats why for beginners i reccomomend using javascript's vannile [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API)